Published on November 8th, 2019

 Discovering the gender of your baby is a magical moment along the pregnancy journey.
-For a full rundown of each of these gender prediction methods, read ahead.
+So if you’re wondering how soon can you find out the gender of a baby, we have the full rundown of each of these gender prediction methods and when you can take them.

-In the United States medical system, an anatomy ultrasound is normally scheduled between 18 and 22 weeks.
+In the United States medical system, an anatomy ultrasound is normally scheduled between 18 and 22 weeks of pregnancy.
 While the purpose of the imaging is to check for the proper development of the fetus, this ultrasound also has the ability to reveal the gender of your baby.

-During an ultrasound, the physician will look for anatomical defects, including:
+During an ultrasound scan, the provider will look for anatomical defects, including:

 - Spinal cord abnormalities

 - Brain defects

 For an ultrasound procedure, women are seen in a clinic setting, where a technician or your provider spreads a conductive gel on the exposed abdomen.
 The ultrasound machine sends out high-frequency signals through a probe which reverberate through her body.
 The sound waves then move through and reflect off different organs and fluid.
 The same probe picks up the reflected signal and digitizes it into an image, where the physician can then analyze the growing baby.

 Ultrasounds as a Gender Predictor Test